ayturulyumer/ayturulyumer/README.md

   <img src="https://media3.giphy.com/media/DwXOS8RqHocEM/giphy.gif" alt="animated" />
 </p>

- #  I’m Ayturul, but you can call me Ayti.
+ #  I’m Ayturul Yumer, but you can call me Ayti.
 I’m an aspiring  Web Developer.
 I find pure joy in crafting something out of thin air, and programming is my perfect medium for that.

 <h2 align="center">
-## 📚 Currently Studying
+ 📚 Currently Studying
 </h2>
 # I'm currently enrolled at SoftUni, where I'm diving deeper into the world of web development.
 The coursework is expanding my understanding of coding principles and refining my skills.